-- 1. After an oral examination, the examiner will assess the examination as soon as possible, but always within one week, and provide the student with a statement on request. - 2.
-The maximum time permitted for marking written examinations in the first year of the Bachelor's phase is ten working days after the day of the examination or the day a written assignment is handed in - 3.
+- 1. After an oral examination, the examiner will assess the examination as soon as possible, and in any case within one week, and provide the student with a statement on request. - 2.
+The maximum time permitted for marking written examinations in the first year of the Bachelor's phase is ten working days after the day of the examination or the day a written assignment is handed in. - 3.
 The written examinations for the second and third years must also be marked within ten working days, although in the case of an examination with essay questions taken by more than 50 students, this term is extended to fifteen working days. - 4.
 If an examination is taken in a form other than oral or written, the Board of Examiners will determine in advance how and when students will receive written confirmation of the result. - 5.
 In special cases, the Board of Examiners may deviate from the above stipulations. - 6.
 The written confirmation of the result of an examination will also inform students of their right of inspection, as stipulated in Article 7.17.1, as well as their right to appeal. - 7.
 A course unit that has been passed may not be taken again. - 8.
-Students can lodge an appeal against the results of an examination with the Central Portal for the Legal Protection of Student Rights (CLRS) within six weeks of the date on which the result was announced.
+Students can lodge appeals against the results of an examination with the Central Portal for the Legal Protection of Student Rights (CLRS) within six weeks of the date on which the result was announced.

-Article 7.15 - Deleting obtained results
+Article 7.15 - Deletion of results achieved

-- 1. Students may request the Student Administration Office to delete a result obtained for a course unit.
-Deleting a mark is only possible for course units which are assessed with a final written examination, which is subsequently the only part eligible for a resit. - 2.
-This regulation only pertains to students who are enrolled in a full Bachelor's degree programme at the Faculty of Arts. - 3.
-Requests to delete a mark must be submitted to the Office for Student Affairs via a web form within 10 days after the publication of the final mark.
-If the inspection of the examination takes place after this period has passed, the application for the deletion of the mark must be submitted within 24 hours after the inspection. - 4.
-A different period of three working days after the publication of the final mark applies for students who participated in the final resit week of the first year of the Bachelor's degree programme. - 5.
-Requests for deletion are irreversible. - 6.
-Deleting a mark means that the examination has not formally taken place.
+- 1. Students may request deletion of some of their exam results from the student administration.
+This is only possible for course units that are concluded with a written examination.
+Only this concluding examination can then be resat. - 2.
+This option is only open to students who are enrolled in an entire Bachelor's degree programme at the Faculty of Arts. - 3.
+A request for deletion of a mark must be submitted to the Office for Student Affairs within ten working days of publication of the relevant final mark.
+If the inspection of the examination takes place after this period has passed, the deletion of the mark must be requested within 24 hours after the inspection.